 Amoena products come with letters and numbers that make it easier to pick the right fit.

 If you've removed both breasts, the ideal prosthesis size will depend on your body shape, clothes, and personal preferences.
 For example, if you purchase large forms for your frame, it will be difficult to wear your existing clothes.

 Choosing the suitable breast forms depends on several factors, which include:

 If you removed one breast, the cup full of the remaining breast should make things a bit easier for you.
 The fullness can be shallow, average, or full.
 You'll need to stand in front of a mirror to determine your cup's fullness.

 In some cases, your doctor might give you images for reference.
 For those with both breasts removed, you have the option of picking breast form that you feel looks great.

 Your remaining breast will also determine what breast prosthesis shape will be ideal for you.
 Common shapes include symmetrical, asymmetrical, extra, and universal.
-Of course, you'll get images for each of these shapes.

 If the surgery involved the removal of both breasts, you could pick a shape that you feel is great.

 The fit of your bra is also vital in determining how natural your breast prosthesis will fit.
 Your fitter will measure your bra size using specific points on your chest wall and around your rib cage.

 When shopping for breast forms, you need to understand the different materials and types, and this can include: